Filip-Zyla/rubicCubeSolver/README.md

 Using that approach makes the method twice faster wihout losese in solution!
 ```
 Calculating entropy is the most expensive part of algorithm.
-To do it cube has to be moved and then mvoe has to be reversed to proceed with another calculations. <br />
+To do it cube has to be moved and then move has to be reversed to proceed with another calculations. <br />

-Every entropy is compared to entopy of current state of cube.
+Every entropy is compared to entropy of current state of cube.
 If no entropy is better than current, no move is returned,
 otherwise the best move is returned and then cube is moved.
 Entropy is calculated by checking every wall and adding potions if there is pattern. <br />
 Current points ranking, for white and yellow in that example:
   - fullWallUni  = 6 <br />